 - mandarin (n.)

-- "Chinese official," 1580s, via Portuguese mandarim or older Dutch mandorijn from Malay mantri, from Hindi mantri "councilor, minister of state," from Sanskrit mantri, nominative of mantrin- "advisor," from mantra "counsel," from PIE root *men- "to think" (see mind (n.)).
+- "Chinese official," 1580s, via Portuguese mandarim or older Dutch mandorijn from Malay mantri, from Hindi mantri "councilor, minister of state," from Sanskrit mantri, nominative of mantrin- "adviser," from mantra "counsel," from PIE root *men- "to think" (see mind (n.)).

 Form influenced in Portuguese by mandar "to command, order."
 Used generically for the several grades of Chinese officials; sense of "chief dialect of Chinese" (spoken by officials and educated people) is from c.
 1600.
 Transferred sense of "important person" attested by 1907.
 The type of small, deep-colored orange so called from 1771, from resemblance of its color to that of robes worn by mandarins.